Home Compare SAND.ST vs WEIR.L

 Sandvik AB (publ) vs The Weir Group: Which Stock Looks Stronger in 2026?

-Sandvik AB (publ) holds the cleaner structural position, with the lead spread across growth and profitability.
-The Weir still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+Sandvik AB (publ) holds the cleaner structural position, with growth as the main driver and profitability adding further support.
 On the market side, Sandvik AB (publ) is in better shape — its trend is intact while The Weir's trend has broken down.
 That puts structure and market broadly in agreement — Sandvik AB (publ)'s lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.